alexdanieldm/Fais_Le/README.md

 ```

 ### Caveats
-* _**IMPORTANT: This app uses "ListView" and "AsyncStorage", both are no longer maintained by the Official React Native Team**_

-* If you choose to go with a React Native v0.60 or above, please note that "ListView" and "AsyncStorage" are being imported from a community library
+* _**IMPORTANT: This app uses "ListView" and "AsyncStorage", both are deprecated and no longer maintained by the Official React Native Team, thus all instances of "ListView" and "AsyncStorage" are imported from a community library  **_

 * A better experience can be achieved using React Native v0.60 or earlier
   * If you choose to go this route please remember to comment line 14 and 15 on the App.js file, they should look like this